dmayo/git-github-and-learn-codeU/README.md

 The Learn and GitHub integration makes Learn unlike any other educational platform, allowing you to learn in the same workflow you will one day use as a professional programmer.
 If you use professional tools and learn in a real environment, you will master the entire craft of code.

-<a href='https://learn.co/lessons/git-github-and-learn' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/git-github-and-learn' title='Git, Github And Learn'>Git, Github And Learn</a> on Learn.co and start learning to code for free.</p>